NoahTheDuke/lazytest/README.md

 * `:pass`: The test case passed successfully.
 * `:fail`: The test case failed for some reason.

+## Plugins

+Lazytest supports writing plugins, called hooks, which can modify the state of a run while it is being executed.
+This is accomplished by writing a multimethod that implements one or more of the hook methods (specific keywords), which must return an updated run state (or `nil`, which is ignored).

 ## Doc Tests

 Lazytest can run tests in code blocks of your markdown files with `--md FILE`.
 It looks for any triple backtic-delimited code block that has `clojure` or `clj` as the language specifier, and that doesn't have `lazytest/skip=true` in the info-string, bundles it into a standalone `describe` block, and then runs all of the suites as a single suite under the name of the markdown file.